SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

 \paragraph{Final Conclusions Across Questions and Datasets}

-The qualitative analysis reveals that while some methods demonstrate strong performance in specific areas, no single method consistently outperforms the baselines across all metrics and datasets.
-The baseline methods themselves exhibit solid and sometimes superior performance, particularly Baseline UNet MSS, which achieved the highest median score for small vessel segmentation on the Secret Dataset.
+The qualitative analysis reveals that while some methods demonstrate strong performance in specific areas, no single method consistently outperforms the baselines across all criteria and datasets.
+The baseline methods themselves exhibit solid and sometimes superior performance, particularly \baseUNetMSS[0], which achieved the highest median score for small vessel segmentation on the secret dataset.

-Methods such as \textbf{neuRoSliCCe DS6 MIP} and \textbf{neuRoSliCCe MIP} show promise in small vessel segmentation, occasionally surpassing the baselines.
+Methods such as \neuroDSMIP[0] and \neuroMIP[0] show promise in small vessel segmentation, occasionally surpassing the baselines.
 However, their performance varies between datasets, indicating that their effectiveness may be influenced by the characteristics of the data.

 In terms of noise-free segmentation, many methods match the baseline performance, suggesting that producing clean segmentation outputs is a common strength among the evaluated techniques.
-Nevertheless, some methods struggle with this aspect on the Secret Dataset, which may be attributed to differences in data properties that affect their ability to generalise.
+Nevertheless, some methods struggle with this aspect on the secret dataset, which may be attributed to differences in data properties that affect their ability to generalise.

-The \textbf{Koala Manual} method, while performing well in small vessel segmentation, particularly on the Secret Dataset, shows significant variability and lower scores in noise-free segmentation.
-This highlights the trade-offs that may occur when prioritising fine detail capture over output cleanliness.
+The \koalaMan[0] method, while performing well in small vessel segmentation, particularly on the secret dataset, shows substantial variability and lower scores in noise-free segmentation.
+This highlights the trade-offs that may occur when prioritising fine-detail capture over output cleanliness, and is also consistent with the observation that the manual reference itself carries intrinsic variability in very small vessels.

-Overall, the baselines provide a robust benchmark, and while certain methods can match or slightly exceed their performance in specific areas, none consistently outperform them across all metrics and datasets.
-The results underscore the challenges in developing segmentation methods that are both highly accurate in capturing small vessels and capable of producing noise-free outputs, especially when applied to datasets with varying properties.
+Overall, the baselines provide a robust benchmark, and while certain methods can match or slightly exceed their performance in specific areas, none consistently outperform them across all criteria and datasets.
+The results underscore the challenges of developing segmentation methods that are both highly accurate in capturing small vessels and capable of producing noise-free outputs, especially when applied to datasets with varying properties.

 Future work should focus on enhancing the generalisation capabilities of segmentation methods, ensuring that they maintain high performance levels across diverse datasets.
 Emphasising robustness and adaptability in method development will be crucial for advancing the practical applicability of deep learning models in medical image analysis.